 Multiple connections in the same app

-It is pretty common to design a set of actions that works across multiple apps.
+It is pretty common to design a set of workflows that works across multiple tools.
 Actioner is flexible in a way to let you add as much connection as you would like.

 Connecting two instances of the same tool